-On March 1st preceding the eligible year, the Facilities Director or designee of each building shall post a vacation schedule.
+On March 1st preceding the eligible year, the Operations Manager or designee of each building shall post a vacation schedule.
 Employees shall select vacation for the upcoming school year in accordance with seniority.
-The Facilities Director or designee may exercise his/her discretion to postpone a custodian's vacation in the best interest of the school department.
+The Operations Manager or designee may exercise his/her discretion to postpone a custodian's vacation in the best interest of the school department.

 Section 3.
-Vacation leave may not be accumulated from one vacation year to another, and salary shall not be paid in lieu of vacations except in cases of emergency and with prior approval of the Committee.
+Custodians may carry over five (5) days of vacation from one year to the next, otherwise vacation leave may not be accumulated from one vacation year to another, and salary shall not be paid in lieu of vacations except in cases of emergency and with prior approval of the Committee.